pohljo85440/12-functional-cli/README.md

 ## Objectives

 1. Implement the `RandomJokeSupplier` - this supplier returns a random joke every time it is used.
-1. Implement the `AllJokesSupplier` - this supplier iterates all jokes in an infinite loop i.e. if all jokes were retrieved it continues with the first joke.
+1. Implement the `AllJokesIterator` - iterates over all jokes until it finds a duplicate/collision.
-1. Implement the `JokeGenerator` - the generator returns infinite streams based on the implemented suppliers.
+1. Implement the `JokeGenerator` - the generator returns infinite and finite streams based on the implemented suppliers.
-1. Complete the test suite to ensure that your generators are working correctly!
+1. Complete the test suite to ensure that your generators are working correctly! (note: for the exhaustive one you may need to set a timeout).

 _Note 1:_ the class structure is already there (including the empty unit tests).

 _Note 2:_ the whole logic around the **CNJDB** is already implemented including the `CNJDBService` service (which manages an API singleton)!
-There is no way to implement asynchronous generators so you will have to use the `CNJDBApi` also in a synchronous way.
+There is no way to implement asynchronous generators thus the `CNJDBApi` is set up for synchronous calls.

 ## Generators